mattgodbolt/ce-cppcon-talk/Notes.md

 * Move construction vs copy
 * Pre vs post increment
 * Algorithm for each vs non? https://godbolt.org/g/gS9NOV makes nice s-x-s example? (also NB code gen wildly diff at O3 between the two compared to O2)
+* adc? https://godbolt.org/g/6WBYZP where intel is smart? https://godbolt.org/g/7yrhn5 is nearest GCC will do

 -----
 for below?